sgoudham/local-gfx/README.md

 # Local GFX

-HTML Graphics with the control, server and renderer all on the same host.
+HTML Graphics with the control, server and renderer in a single app.
 Primarily developed to support the [Y'morzin Cup Final](https://ymorzincupfinal.com)'s first ever live broadcast.